Factory Soundproofing Types and How Effective They Really Are

 While this adds a little sound insulation, it does nothing to absorb reflected noise or vibrations.
 Over time, these panels dry out, crack, and become useless for sound correction.

-A cheaper and more common factory material, especially on roofs and floors.
+It is a cheaper and more common factory material, especially on roofs and floors.

-It can absorb some noise but comes with serious downsides:
+It can absorb some noise, but comes with serious downsides:

 • Difficult to remove — it crumbles and leaves sticky residue everywhere.